is-void/is-void/README.md

 ## 💻 Other Projects
-Story Engine
+### Story Engine
 -An ongoing project to create an all-inclusive story creation enviroment

 [See the code!](https://github.com/is-void/StoryEngine)

-Kanji Helper
+### Kanji Helper
-A lightweight tool to help Japanese learners deciper the meaning of a Kanji
+- A lightweight tool to help Japanese learners deciper the meaning of a Kanji

 [See the code!](https://github.com/is-void/KanjiHelper)

 ## 📚 Writing

+### Banning TikTok Misses the Point
-Recipient of Middlebury's 2024 Ward Prize for "Banning Tiktok Misses the Point"
+- Recipient of Middlebury's 2024 Ward Prize

 [Read it here!](https://pressbooks.middcreate.net/wardprizewriting2023to2024/chapter/chapter-1/)